roman-milk/roman-milk.github.io/found-out-my-babysitter-is-a-slut.md

+===

- ****** Found Out My Babysitter Is a Slut! ****** byNonStopFunGuy© Burying one finger deep in her ass -- not really pumping it, just leaving it in there -- I bent my face down again.
+Burying one finger deep in her ass -- not really pumping it, just leaving it in there -- I bent my face down again.
 Using thumb and finger, I spread open the lips around her clit to expose the little girlie-cock.
 I put the side of my tongue on it and went at it, furiously licking and pushing her clit in its place.
 "Yes! yes!" she screamed for me, and I saw her clutch the side of the sofa with narled fingers.
 Her body tensed up.
 Lick lick lick I went . . . and it happened.
 Her pussy leaked and soiled with another trickle of juices, she was having yet another orgasm for me.
 I continued licking her clit until I was sure she was done, then I pulled my finger out of her ass and leaned up on my knees in front of her.

  I kept licking her sweet juices from my lips while I rose up off the floor.
 The horny young bitch was reaching down for my body, trying to pull me closer.
 I felt her grinding her obviously-throbbing clit against empty air, so as I rose up I leaned forward and pressed the hairy skin of my chest against her cunt.
 She purred like a kitten and her fingers clutched my torso under my armpits, and she began to hump my chestplate with her wet vagina.
 Down farther below I could sense my prick was fully erect again and wanting to fuck this eighteen year old slut.
 And Candice's eyes were begging for it.